+CIn China, the Social Credit System enhances knowledge on individuals and companies and improves AI algorithms which in turn make it possible to analyze data in greater detail in order to better control populations...
 Credit System.
 This Orwellian system, developed by some of China's most powerful companies such as Alibaba, assigns a score to all Chinese citizens.
 The Social Credit System relies on both facial recognition technologies and AI algorithms designed to analyze individuals' behavior.
-The score assigned to each Chinese citizen aims to assess their social, financial and ideological 'behavior'.
-A low Social Credit score prohibit individual from traveling by train or plane,
+The score assigned to each Chinese citizen aims to social. financial their and assess ideological 'behavior'.60 A low Social Credit score prohibit individual from traveling by train or plane, accessing certain public services or loans.

-C In China, the Social Credit System enhances knowledge on individuals and companies and improves AI algorithms which in turn make it possible to analyze data in greater detail in order to better control populations... accessing certain public services or loans.
 The goal behind the Social Credit System is to eliminate potentially disruptive elements in society.
-The aim, according to Hou Yunchun, former deputy director of the development research center of the State Council, is to make "discredited people become bankrupt...".
-The Chinese regime thus demonstrated with the Social Credit that it could create a surveillance system and eradicate dissidence across its entire population.
+The aim, according to Hou Yunchun, former deputy director of the development research center of the State Council, is to make "discredited people become bankrupt ... ".61 The Chinese regime thus demonstrated with the Social Credit that it could create a surveillance system and eradicate dissidence across its entire population.
 Just as rivalry existed between democracies about the use of technologies for economic purposes, another form of competition has emerged between authoritarian regimes to improve surveillance technologies targeting their citizens via AI: from real-time geolocation tracking, facial recognition to the analysis of citizens' activities and behavior.
 At the same time, these technologies have enabled foreign powers to influence the opinions of democracies.
-Autocracies have thus built on the social psychology experiments carried out by www.bertelsmann-stiftung.de/fileadmin/files/aam/Asia-Book\A\03\China\Social\Credit\System.pdf China blacklists millions of people from booking flights as 'social credit' system introduced www.independent.co.uk/news/world/asia/china-social-credit-system-flight-booking-blacklisted-beijing-points-a8646316.html social networks to manipulate users' emotions.
-Politically, it became possible to measure the impact of political campaigns on populations and to develop new know-how in the field of disinformation.
-It was precisely by relying on the knowledge of Russian experts in disinformation that the teams at Cambridge Analytica in 2016 launched, their campaign to favor Donald Trump's election.
+Autocracies have thus built on the social psychology experiments carried out by social networks to manipulate users' emotions.62 Politically, it became possible to measure the impact of political campaigns on populations and to develop new know-how in the field of disinformation.
+It was precisely by relying on the knowledge of Russian experts in disinformation that the teams at Cambridge Analytica in 2016 launched, their campaign to favor Donald Trump's election.63